-This provision empowers any officer authorised by the officer not below the rank of Joint Commissioner to have access to any place of business of a registered person to inspect books of account, documents, computers, computer programmes, computer software and such other things as may be required, and which may be available at such place, for the purposes of carrying out any audit, scrutiny, verification and checks as may be necessary to safeguard the interest of revenue.
+This provision empowers any officer authorised by the officer not below the rank of Joint Commissioner to have access to any place of business of a registered person to inspect books of account, documents, computers, computer programmes, computer software and such other things as may be required and which may be available at such place, for the purposes of carrying out any audit, scrutiny, verification and checks as may be necessary to safeguard the interest of revenue.

 To access the business premises, the officer should be authorized by the proper officer not below the rank of Joint Commissioner.
-Experts are apprehensive of far reaching consequences of this section which is potentially capable of misuse.
-Strong understanding of the legal remedies available will equip in attending to these inspections.
+Experts are apprehensive of far-reaching consequences of this section which is potentially capable of being misused.
+Thorough understanding of the legal remedies available will equip one to attend to these inspections.

-Such an authorized officer shall have access to any place of business of registered person to inspect
+The authorized officer shall have access to any place of business of a registered person to inspect of the following:

-- books of account,
+- books of account

-- ➢ documents,
+- documents

-- ➤ computers,
+- > computers

-- computer programs,
+- computer programs

-- > computer software (whether installed in a computer or otherwise)
+- > computer software (whether installed in a computer or otherwise) and

-- > and such other things as he may require and which may be available at such place.
+- > such other things as he may require and which may be available at such place.

-The object is to carry out any audit, scrutiny, verification and checks as may be necessary to safeguard the interest of revenue.
+The object is to carry out any audit, scrutiny, verification and checks as may be necessary to safeguard the interest of Revenue.